-Captains/owners of private vessels and captains of for-hire vessels that fish within the proposal hot spot area off Florida are eligible to apply to participate in the study fleet.
+Captains/owners of private vessels, captains of for-hire vessels, and captains of headboats that fish within the proposal hot spot area off Florida are eligible to apply to participate in the study fleet.
 Private recreational captains are defined as someone who will be responsible for safe operation of the vessel during FWC Study Fleet trips and, if born after Jan.
 1, 1988, has successfully completed an approved boating safety course and obtained a Boating Safety Education Identification Card issued by FWC.
-A captain may be exempt from these requirements if they are licensed by the U.S. Coast Guard as master of a vessel or are a nonresident that has completed a NASBLAapproved boater safety course or equivalent examination from another state.
-For-hire captains are defined as someone who will be responsible for safe operation of the vessel during FWC Study Fleet trips and is licensed by the United States Coast Guard pursuant to Section 379.45(7), F.S. to carry passengers for hire and has one more passengers onboard who are paying a fee (directly or indirectly) to take or pursue an organism regulated by Division 68B, F.A.C.
-All for-hire charter vessels are required to have the Federal Charter Vessel Permit for South Atlantic Snapper-Grouper species and a FWC Saltwater Charter License prior to participating in the study fleet.
-This proposal is not intended for headboats.
-Further, to be eligible to participate in this program, private vessels and for-hire vessels are limited to a maximum of 6 anglers (excluding the captain and crew) per designated fishing trip.
+A captain may be exempt from these requirements if they are licensed by the U.S. Coast Guard as master of a vessel or are a nonresident that has completed a NASBLA-approved boater safety course or equivalent examination from another state.
+Charter for-hire captains are defined as someone who will be responsible for safe operation of the vessel during FWC Study Fleet trips and is licensed by the United States Coast Guard pursuant to Section 379.45(7), F.S. to carry passengers for hire and has one more passengers, but no more than six passengers, onboard who are paying a fee (directly or indirectly) to take or pursue an organism regulated by Division 68B, F.A.C.
+Headboat captains are defined similarly as charter for-hire captains, but has more than six passengers onboard who are paying a fee (directly or indirectly) to take or pursue an organism regulated by Division 68B, F.A.C.
+All for-hire charter vessels and headboat vessels are required to have the Federal Charter Vessel Permit for South Atlantic Snapper-Grouper species and a FWC Saltwater Charter License prior to participating in the study fleet.
+Further, to be eligible to participate in this program, private vessels and charter for-hire vessels are limited to a maximum of six anglers (excluding the captain and crew) whereas headboat vessels are limited to a maximum of six anglers per designated data recorder (i.e., captain, crew, FWC Observer) per designated fishing trip.

-All anglers fishing from private vessels must have a Florida recreational fishing license (or be exempt as per Chapter 379.353 F.S.) and be signed up for Florida's State Reef Fish Survey (SRFS) prior to fishing aboard a trip as part of the study fleet.
-All for-hire charter vessels are required to have the Federal Charter Vessel Permit for South Atlantic Snapper-Grouper species and a Florida Saltwater Charter License prior to participating in the study fleet.
+All anglers fishing from private vessels must have a Florida recreational fishing license (or be exempt as per Chapter 379.353 F.S.) and be signed up for Florida's State Reef Fish Survey (SRFS) prior to fishing aboard a trip as part of the Study Fleet.
 All captains will undergo a resource violation check.
 Any captain that does not have a resource violation would be eligible to participate in the FWC Study Fleet.